mlrun/mlrun/docs/runtimes/using-functions.md

 ## MLRun Execution Context

-In the function code signature we can add the `context` attribute (first), this provides us access to the job metadata, parameters, inputs, secrets, and API for logging and monitoring our results.
+In the function code signature you can add the `context` attribute (first), this provides us access to the job metadata, parameters, inputs, secrets, and API for logging and monitoring our results.
 Alternatively if we don't run inside a function handler (e.g. in Python main or Notebook) we can obtain the `context` object from the environment using the {py:func}`~mlrun.run.get_or_create_ctx` function.

-example function and usage of the context object:
+Example function and usage of the context object:

 ```python
 from mlrun.artifacts import ChartArtifact